-Why did the Ombudman’s staff refer me to another office?
+Why did the Ombud’s staff refer me to another office?

-All complaints received by the Office of the Ombudsman are assessed by our Intake Officer to determine whether the complaint is against an “Authority” – that is, a public agency that is listed in Schedule A to the Ombudsman’s Act.
+All complaints received by the Office of the Ombud are assessed by our Intake Officer to determine whether the complaint is against an “Authority” – that is, a public agency that is listed in Schedule A to the Ombud’s Act.
 If the complaint is against an agency not listed in our Schedule, our office does not have the jurisdiction to investigate.
-See examples of who cannot be investigated by the Ombudsman on this website for further information.
+See examples of who cannot be investigated by the Ombud on this website for further information.

 - Court decisions, including actions of judges and lawyers acting on behalf of the government

 - Private companies or individuals